-A report provided by Walmart showed that, for Walmart 254 in October 2021, out of 10 money-order cashing transactions, 7 were approved, and 3 were denied.
+A report provided by Walmart showed that, for money-order cashing transactions at Walmart 550 in October 2021, out of 11 transactions, 5 were approved, and 6 were denied.
 Another report showed that, for money-order cashing transactions in October 2021, Walmart stores in Illinois and Walmart stores across the United States as a whole had an 85% approval rate and a 15% denial rate.

-In his charge of discrimination, the Petitioner stated that Walmart 254 provided money-order cashing services to cisgender people.
-In his memorandum in support of his Request, he said that, because the transgender population in the Olney area is extremely small, the seven customers that had their money orders cashed at Walmart 254 in October 2021 were not transgender.
+In his charge of discrimination, the Petitioner stated that Walmart 550 provided money-order cashing services to cisgender people.
+In his Request, he said that, because the transgender population in the Lawrenceville area is extremely small, the five customers that had their money orders cashed at Walmart 550 in October 2021 per Walmart's report were not transgender.